boolean-uk/tdd-todolist-legacy/domain-model.md

 ## part 2

 2. To do items have dates when they were created.

 - A user can search todo items by day and see a list of todo items by the day they were created.
 - If there are no todos for that day, show an empty list

+# Method

+findByDate()

+# Input

+item(@ting) => year-month-day

+# Scenario

+when date is passed into the findByDate function

+# Output

+return item created on same day that was passed into function otherwise return empty string